CClar/WriteRight/README.md

 Words spawn above enemies head - done

+Setup spawn number based on level - done

-Player can type the word on closest enemy to destroy enemy
+Player can type the word on closest enemy to destroy enemy - 50% Need to make inputbox always active, and clear box after enter press or enemy death

 Words are random from an array

 Words are pulled from an external file

-Setup spawn number based on level

 Level progression / Victory